Rare Species Guide

 Conservation Efforts in Minnesota

-Some of the prairie habitat supporting the largest known Assiniboia skipper colony is protected through ownership and management by public agencies and private conservation organizations.
-Considerable effort has been devoted to reducing the amount of habitat destroyed by aggregate mining in the non-protected portion.
-The largest of the smaller colonies is also substantially protected.
-The Minnesota DNR has sponsored or supported several survey efforts to find new Assiniboia skipper locations and update information for known locations.
-Guidelines for protecting skipper populations within a fire-management program are employed by the major owners of Assiniboia skipper habitat in Minnesota, and efforts have been made to educate other land managers in the state.
+Some of the prairie habitat in the largest site known to previously support an Assiniboia Skipper colony in Minnesota is protected through ownership and management by public agencies and private conservation organizations.
+Considerable effort has been devoted to reducing the amount of additional habitat destroyed by aggregate mining in the non-protected portion.
+The largest of the smaller sites that supported this skipper is also substantially protected.
+The Minnesota DNR has sponsored or supported several survey efforts to find new Assiniboia Skipper locations and update information for known locations.
+Guidelines for protecting skipper populations within a fire-management program are employed by the major stewards of Assiniboia Skipper habitat in Minnesota, and efforts have been made to educate other land managers in the state.

 References and Additional Information